itayniv/aesop-fables-stories/README.md

 # Let's Read a story!

-#### This project is a study on Aesop Fables and the possibility of exploring the connections between them in a new and and fun way using machine learning.
+#### This project is a study on Aesop Fables and the possibility of exploring the connections between them in a new and fun way using machine learning.

 [Demo at letsreadastory.itayniv.com](http://letsreadastory.itayniv.com)